evanweissburg/judging-a-book/README.md

 python3 -m src.tables.subreddit_pairs --output_name subreddit_pairs
 ```

-To generate an Attention Directed Graph (ADG) of sports, we would train our model, by running freeform
+To generate an Attention Directed Graph (ADG) of sports, we would train our model by running freeform
 with the following config:

 ```python